Maternity Obstetrical Care Medical Billing & Coding Guide for 2025

 • The patient has received part of her antenatal care somewhere else (e.g. from another group practice).

-• The patient leaves her care with your group practice before the global OB care is complete.
+• The patient leaves her care with your group practice before global OB care is complete.

 In these situations, your practice should contact the insurance carrier and notify them of these changes.
 This will allow reimbursement for services rendered.
 If the patient has fewer than 13 encounters with the provider, your practice should contact the insurer to find out whether the insurer will honor the global package CPT code.
 Billings include:

 • Antepartum care only.
-The following CPT codes apply based on how many visits a patient had with your practice:
+The following CPT codes apply based on how many visits a patient had with your practice.
+For fewer than 13 encounters, confirm with insurers whether the global package code applies.
+Use appropriate codes for specific services:

 Maternity Obstetrical Care Medical Billing for High-Risk Pregnancies